Meteor-Community-Packages/meteor-autoform/README.md

 {{afFieldInput "year" options=yearOptions noselect="true"}}
 ```

+To use the `allowedValues` from the schema as the options, set
+`options="allowed"`.
+To capitalize the labels, additionally set
+`capitalize="true"`.

 The `framework` attribute can be used with this helper as well.
 See the "Frameworks" section.

 ### afFieldLabel "propertyName" [options]